 These smaller storage options are perfect for storing office items, such as binder clips, rubber bands, erasers, paper clips, and the like.
 As you can see, I like to also keep a container with my ‘must have’ personal items: cough drops, hand sanitizer, lotion, and lip balm.
 I keep these small containers on the very top tier of my cart since I utilize that area as my “desk on wheels.”
 This is super handy and practical, as it can be time consuming to search each classroom you teach in and attempt to find basic office products during a lesson.
 Storing your own stash on your cart allows you to have these items right at your fingertips.

 Now let’s discuss some storage options for the exterior portion of your cart.
-Utilizing the outside areas was a concept that hadn’t occurred to me when I was initially placed on a cart, but after my first year of cart teaching, it became apparent that I needed to expand my storage square footage.
+Utilizing the outside areas was a concept that hadn’t occurred to me when I was initially placed on a cart, but after my first year of cart teaching, it became apparent that I needed to expand my cart's square footage.
 So I started with overhead projector pockets.
 Whoa, blast from the past...do you even remember those?

-While the projector pockets were helpful, I soon realized that I needed more...something bigger and deeper that could hold items such as my clipboard, books, and papers.
+While the projector pockets were helpful, I soon realized that I needed more...something bigger and deeper that could hold items such as my clipboard, story books, and papers.
 Enter the Seat Sack!
 These chair pockets became all the rage a number of years back and when I commented to one teacher on how cool I thought they were, she gave me one of her extras!
 In order to attach it to my cart, I took the part that would slide onto the chair and cut along the sides to open it up to just a flap.
 I tucked this now open flap underneath the mat on the top of my cart, allowing the pocket part to dangle over the side and provide the perfect place for my larger, flatter teaching items.
 However, after using the projector pockets and chair pocket for a few years, I was still on the lookout for even more storage.
 On a trip to Bed, Bath, and Beyond, I found it...a car back seat organizer!

 I immediately snatched it up along with this awesome organizational gem:

-Perfect for storing light books, papers, small posters, water bottles, miscellaneous small instruments (ex. slide whistle, harmonica, a recorder), pens, markers, wires, tissue boxes, and more!
-Though these organizers were my chosen method of increasing cart storage, there are still other creative external organizational items cart teachers can utilize.
-To discover those and more, browse through Music on a Cart's “Rock as you *ROLL*” and “Classroom organization” boards on Pinterest:
+These organizers were my chosen method of increasing cart storage, but there are other creative external organizational items cart teachers can utilize.
+To discover additional ideas, feel free to browse through Music on a Cart's “Rock as you *ROLL*” and “Classroom organization” boards on Pinterest:

 Encouraging you to rock as you roll,